Tigers Are Not Afraid

 People watch horror to escape from problems that exist in the real world.
 But what if the real world is the horror?

-Issa Lopez’s acclaimed Tigers are Not Afraid is a hard-hitting Mexican horror fantasy that depicts harsh truths about life in the Mexican cities controlled by drug cartels.
-To tell this tale, Lopez chooses not to focus on members cartels, which might inadvertently glorify the criminal lifestyle, but the children who have found themselves alone and abandoned as a result of cartel’s actions.
+Issa López’s acclaimed Tigers are Not Afraid is a hard-hitting Mexican horror fantasy that depicts harsh truths about life in the Mexican cities controlled by drug cartels.
+To tell this tale, López chooses not to focus on members cartels, which might inadvertently glorify the criminal lifestyle, but the children who have found themselves alone and abandoned as a result of cartel’s actions.

 Meanwhile, El Shine (Juan Ramon Lopez), a young delinquent who lost his family to the Huacas, seizes the opportunity to pickpocket the gun and iPhone of a drunk cartel crony named Caco.
 The next day, Shine is caught by Estrella stealing from her home.
-But after Estrella is driven from her home by what she assumes is her mother’s ghost, she seeks the help from Shine and his small group of street misfits in order to survive on the streets.
+But after Estrella is driven out by what she assumes is her mother’s ghost, she seeks the help from Shine and his small group of street misfits in order to survive on the streets.

-It is near impossible to write about Tigers are Not Afraid without commenting on how much Issa Lopez’s film channels the early works of Guillermo del Toro, particularly The Devil’s Backbone and Pan’s Labyrinth.
-Like del Toro, Lopez uses limited resources to skillfully craft a beautifully choreographed work of magical realism.
-And like del Torro, Lopez incorporates fairy tale elements into Tigers are Not Afraid to thematically highlight lost innocence.
-Estrella believes she has been granted three wishes, but like most tales about wishes, she learns that they come at a tragic price.
-The film also does an excellent job at keeping you guessing whether Estella’s visions are real, or part of an overactive, trauma-infused, imagination.
-Unlike Estrella, Shine does not have fantastic delusions, but he does like to entertain the other children at night with a fantastical story about a tiger that roams the city streets.
+Tiger’s are Not Afraid does an excellent job at keeping you guessing whether Estella’s visions are real or part of an overactive, trauma-infused, imagination.
+Shine, unlike Estrella, does not have fantastic delusions, but he does like to entertain the other children at night with a fantastical story about a tiger that roams the city streets.
 In the film, the tiger acts reoccurring motif representing the dangers in the environment, but also what the children themselves aspire to be.
-When they are safe, Lopez shows us that the children behave as children should; but the story provides very little screen time where they are shown feeling safe.
+When they are safe, López shows us that the children behave as children should; but the story provides very little screen time where they are shown feeling safe.
 The gang violence that has orphaned these kids has forced them into a life of petty crime, which in turn increases their exposure to the cartels.

 Even though Tigers are Not Afraid draws obvious comparisons to del Toro, when watching the film, I also found myself comparing it to Babak Anvari’s Under the Shadow.
 The supernatural in both films are essentially foreign invaders encroaching on an already oppressive, life-threatening environment.
 It underscores the sad reality that these protagonists, despite being part of a community, are more alone because of their gender.
 In Estrella’s case, being a homeless girl makes her a particularly valuable target for the Huascas.
-Shine and the other boys recognize that Estrella’s presence makes their group more vulnerable and this always puts distance between her and the boys.
+Shine and the other boys also recognize that Estrella’s presence makes their group more vulnerable and this always puts distance between her and the boys.
 That she alone believes in the wishes and has visions of the unnatural only reinforces her exclusion from the group.